socnetv/app/README.md

 After that, in order to permanently install SocNetV in your macOS, you can simply drag the SocNetV executable icon into your Applications.

+Alternatively, there is a SocNetV port in MacPorts (thanks to Szabolcs Horvát!).
+It can be installed with `port install socnetv`.

 ### Install in Linux